-Most of us agree when thinking about a purchase like life insurance; it’s a difficult, boring topic.
+Most of us agree when thinking about a purchase like life insurance; it’s a difficult (and super boring) topic.

 First, What Is Term Life Insurance?